ajramos/cloud-certs/gcp-pcne-cert.md

 Therefore, you can control which instances a user can access by changing the public SSH key metadata for one or more instances.

+# Migrating VMs

+## Requirements
+- The migration is a "cold" migration.
+The VM must be stopped before it can be migrated.
+- The VM must not be in an instance group or network endpoint group (NEG):
+    - if in unmanaged instance group or NEG, you should take it out from there.
+    - If in MIG, you cannot move it, you should create a template and launche it in the new VPC.

+## Supported migrations
+1. From legacy network to a VPC network in the same project.
+2. From one VPC network to another VPC network in the same project.
+3. From one subnet of a VPC network to another subnet of the same network.
+4. From a service project network to the shared network of a Shared VPC host project.
+> NOTE: the VM stays in the region and zone where it was before.
+Only the attached network changes

+## Limitations
+- You cannot migrate a VM interface to a legacy network.
+- The MAC address allocated to the NIC will change during the migration.
+This could impact on services coupled with MAC addresses (e.g. somelicense agreements)
+- The internal IP address of your instance must change to the target subnet IP range, you can keep it if the IP range is the same and is not used.
+- The external IP can be kept, but you you must have the compute.subnetworks.useExternalIp permission on the target network, and the target network cannot have external IP addresses disabled by the constraints/compute.vmExternalIpAccess constraint

 # IAM Roles

 The **Compute Network Admin** role grants access to create, modify, and delete networking resources, except for firewall rules and SSL certificates.